kayliz/Hallo-Welt/content/en/quest/quest-10.md

 I completed this quest with Cali on the 28th of January 2019.

 We had our operations in the afternoon and spend the next three and a half days in hospital before returning to my flat.

 Pain killers made the pain tolerable, and frequent visits by Ishmael, Bella, Marove and Mum helped distract us.

+![Food][food]

 [Quest Overview](/en/quest)

+[food]: /quest/quest-10_food.jpg